CAT Syllabus 2026 – Important Topics and What You Should Not Miss in Each Section

 Network Flow Diagrams

 Aspirants should stay updated with the question trends in the CAT LRDI section.
 It is basically the distribution of questions in this section over the years.
-They should carefully analyse the changes and prepare accordingly.
+They should carefully analyze the changes and prepare accordingly.
 Based on the analysis, it is found that around 4 questions are asked in chart-based tests, bar graphs, Venn diagrams, etc. Nearly 5 questions are asked in Games and Tournaments, Number-Based Arrangement, etc. Look at the CAT syllabus in terms of LRDI question trends slot-wise:

 Set NumberSLOT 1: Set- Topic/AreaSLOT 2: Set- Topic/AreaSLOT 3: Set- Topic/AreaTotal Questions